dustinblackman/Championify/README.md

 #### Is it safe?
 Yep it's safe!
-Were not modifying League of Legends at all, so no rules broken there.
+Were not modifying League of Legends at all, and got the clear thanks to [Riot's item sets docs](https://developer.riotgames.com/docs/item-sets) .
 And my code is clean and free to browse, so no smelly virus' or surprises.
 I've added VirusTotal report to all my recent releases just to be sure.
 If you still don't trust my executables, have a tech buddy look over my code themselves and you can build from [source](#source).

 #### How do I make this work on Windows?
 Run Championify.exe, the app will try and look for your League of Legends folder for you.
-If the app can't find it, browse to your League of Legends folder where lol.launcher.exe is saved (LoLLauncher.exe for Garena installations).
+If the app can't find it, browse to your League of Legends folder where `lol.launcher.exe` is saved (`LoLLauncher.exe` or `lol.exe` for Garena installations).

 #### How do I make this work on Mac?